sachasayan/sachasayan/README.md

 I'm Sacha.
 Architect, Engineering Manager, Community Manager, and Educator from Toronto, Canada, but travelling the world. 🌴✈️

 Currently working on [Minstrel](https://github.com/sachasayan/minstrel), the agentic solution for writing built on the modern stack.

-Managing and automating multiple online communities with over a million users and counting.
+Writing about the future of mobility, and managing and automating multiple online communities with over a million users and counting.
+Ask me.

-Contact me:
+You can find me in these places:

 * [Sachasayan.com](https://sachasayan.com/)
 * [Twitter/X](https://x.com/sachasayan)